-Participants will gather on the evening of October 19 and have 90 seconds to pitch their idea for a product, service, or company to the group.
+Participants will gather on a Friday evening and have 90 seconds to pitch their idea for a product, service, or company to the group.

 After the pitches, everyone will break out, discuss their ideas, and form teams to build the idea.
 The goal is to have something to demo or launch at the end of the weekend.